 Absence of outliers refers to not having outliers in either variable.
 Having an outlier can skew the results of the correlation by pulling the line of best fit formed by the correlation too far in one direction or another.
 Typically, an outlier is defined as a value that is 3.29 standard deviations from the mean, or a standardized value of less than ±3.29.

+Linearity refers to the shape of the values formed by the scatterplot.
+For linearity, a “straight line” relationship between the variable should be formed.
 If a line were to be drawn between all the dots going from left to right, the line should be straight and not curved.